StephenJoshii/Project-Pitwall/README.md

 ## Usage

+### Navigation
+- **Race Analysis**: Click the 📊 Race Analysis button in the sidebar to view detailed race data
+  - Use tabs to switch between Race Pace, Tyre Strategy, and Telemetry views
+- **Season Overview**: Click the 🏆 Season Overview button to view championship standings
+  - Toggle between Driver and Constructor standings

+### Race Analysis
 - **Season Selector**: Choose from 2021-2024 seasons (default: 2024, which has complete race data)
 - **Race Dropdown**: Select any race from the season (labeled by round number and race name)
 - **Driver Selection**: Click driver buttons to select/deselect (multiple selection supported)